Noel Money

-Noel Ernest Money, CMG, DSO1, TD (17 March 1867 – 30 May 1941) was a brigadier-general in the British Army during the First World War.
+Brigadier-General Noel Ernest Money, CMG, DSO1, TD (17 March 1867 – 30 May 1941) was a senior officer in the British Army during the First World War.

 Born in Canada but then educated and residing in England, Money first served in a militia infantry battalion.
-Then transferred to a regular infantry battalion, before resigning and joining the Shropshire Yeomanry.
-He served in the Second Boer War and the First World War, being invested as a Companion of the Order of St Michael and St George and the Distinguished Service Order and bar, for a second award.
+He transferred to a regular infantry battalion, before resigning and joining the Shropshire Yeomanry.
+He served in the Second Boer War and the First World War, being appointed a Companion of the Order of St Michael and St George and the Distinguished Service Order and Bar, for a second award.

 In later life he returned to Canada becoming a hotelier and golf course owner.
 He was also the President of his local board of trade.

-History

 Early life

-Noel Ernest Money was born in Montreal Canada on 17 March 1867.
+Noel Ernest Money was born in Montreal, Canada, on 17 March 1867.
 The eldest son of Captain Albert William Money of the Royal Canadian Rifle Regiment.
-The family moved to Weybridge, in England and Money was educated at Radley College, and Christ Church, Oxford University.
+The family moved to Weybridge in England and Money was educated at Radley College, and Christ Church, University of Oxford.